Systems: The Backbone of Your Level Three Business

 Having a solid process isn’t enough.
 You have to package that process in ways that your team will actually use.

 How do you know if your system has a good, useable format?

 Ask one simple, unambiguous, incontrovertible question: Is your team using it?
 The real test is whether your team embraces it, ignores it, or even worse, creates a shortcut system for the task.

 Your team members want to do a good job.
 If your business systems are simple, intuitive, and effective, they will use them.
 If they’re confusing, complicated, bloated, or cumbersome, they’ll ignore these systems and even create their own “cheat sheet” hybrid versions instead.
 But these homespun, individual hybrids normally aren’t scalable.

 In fact, they usually only work for that one team member and only as long as the volume of your business stays relatively level.
 Plus, even if this private shortcut works, rarely is it ever captured in a way that the rest of your business can use it.
 And when that team member goes, so does that know-how.

 To get the format layer right, watch the way your team members use, or don’t use, your systems.
 Don’t argue, don’t preach, don’t cajole—simply observe.
 Take their behavior as critical feedback to refine and improve your systems.
 Remember, they’re meant to leverage, empower, and simplify the lives of your employees, so don’t fall in love with any specific system.
 Rather, fall in love with the result it’s intended to generate.

-Ultimately systems will form the structured backbone of your thriving business.
+Ultimately systems will form the structured backbone of your thriving owner independent business.